kadena-docs/kadena-docs/docs/get-started/basic-concepts.md

 Basic concepts
 - modules
 - keysets
-- capabilities (privileges or permissions that can be granted / acquired or installed, that can be scoped to a specific section of code, a signature or another verification method
+- capabilities (privileges or permissions that can be granted / acquired or installed, that can be scoped to a specific section of code, a signature or another verification method)åß
 - guards
 - defpact for cross chain and multi-step transactions
 - Accounts and principals